-Always practice these important tips for cleaning both your lenses and frames.
+It’s essential to clean your glasses correctly to prevent scratches and keep them looking great.
+Always follow these tips for cleaning both your lenses and frames.

 - Rinse your glasses under a gentle stream of lukewarm water.
 Avoid hot water, which can damage the lens coating.

-- Rinse thoroughly with water.
+- Rinse your glasses thoroughly with water.

 - Gently shake the glasses to remove the water.

 - Carefully dry the lenses and frame with a clean, lint-free towel (not laundered with fabric softener or a dryer sheet, which can leave a residue).

 - Remove any remaining streaks or smudges with a clean microfiber cloth.
 Make sure you clean the microfiber cloths frequently with liquid soap and hot water.

 Do not clean your glasses with the following, which can damage and scratch the lenses: